How to make authentic Ayam Masak Merah, or Malay-style Tomato Chicken Stew.

 A few ways that you can combat this tartness:

-- Allow the tomatoes to fully cook and reduce!
+• Allow the tomatoes to fully cook and reduce!
 This stewing process removes that raw tomato flavour AND any tartness.
 Make sure to allow the tomatoes and sauces reduce to a gravy consistency to get a rich, tomato flavour with not much tartness at all.
+Think of this as an Italian ragu sauce – the longer it cooks, the better and richer it tastes!

-- Add more of the dried chilli paste.
+• Add more of the dried chilli paste and/or onions!
 Wedding-style Ayam Masak Merahs are often made with more dried chilli paste.
 Of course, this will result in a spicier dish.
-Adding more of the chilli paste also helps, but in my experience, people prefer a milder Ayam Masak Merah to a punch-your-mouth spicy version.
+While adding more of the chilli paste helps, in my experience, people prefer a milder Ayam Masak Merah to a punch-your-mouth spicy version.
+In which case, use onions!
+Using more onions will also result in a thick gravy.

 What to Serve Ayam Masak Merah With?